 We make available to our parents and legal guardians a web-based system, Skyward, that allows them to see their children's grades at any time.
 Our teachers keep up-to-date information on student grades in this system.
 We also send progress reports to our parents and guardians during each marking period.
 This is in addition to the expectation we have for all teachers that they keep parents and guardians abreast of any concerns regarding a student's grade through emails and phone calls.
-Finally, we send out to parents report cards at the end of each marking period and host parent teacher conferences twice per year..
+Finally, we send out to parents report cards at the end of each marking period.